 Make sure you learn how to solder components properly before you start building your first kit!
 There are many soldering tutorials available on the Web.
 Only a few are worth recommending.
 Here are three of my favorites.
 Each of them cover soldering from a different point of view.

+Start with a simple kit, like an accessory for your ham radio station.
 Then, if you like the experience, don't be afraid to graduate to more complex projects.

 Why not plunge into the wonderful world of Software Defined Radio (SDR)?